chemerisuk/cordova-plugin-firebase-authentication/README.md

 Updates the current user's profile data.

-Passing a `null` value will delete the current attribute's value, but not passing a property won't change the current attribute's value:
+Passing a `null` value will delete the current attribute's value, but not passing a property won't change the current attribute's value.

-@example
 ```js
 cordova.plugins.firebase.auth.updateProfile({
    displayName: "Jane Q. User",